holmberd/react-virtual-scroller/README.md

 `<VirtualScroller>` is a high performant React component that provides a way to render a large number of elements in a scrollable list without negatively affecting overall UI performance.
 It achives this by only rendering the elements that are currently visible in its "viewport" and virtualizes elements not currently visible.

+This component provides a React interface for interacting with our custom web component: [virtual-scroller](https://github.com/holmberd/virtual-scroller)

 ## Install

 The `<VirtualScroller>` web component can be installed from [NPM](https://npmjs.org):